florian1881/atlassian-custom/readMe.md

 Greeting !

-I'm Florian PEREZ, Atlassian passionate & Atlassian spécialist.
+I'm Florian PEREZ, Atlassian passionate & Atlassian specialist.

 This repo is a compilation of all the content I've found during my research about Atlassian product.